Skip to main content

 Kenan-Flagler Global Programs

 I am participating in Carolina Global Launch in the fall.
-Am I eligible to apply for this scholarship if I am applying for my first U.S. passport in preparation for the program?
+Am I eligible to apply for this award if I am applying for my first U.S. passport in preparation for the program?

-Unfortunately Carolina Global Launch participants are not eligible for the Phillips Passport Initiative at this time since they are not “officially” UNC students until after they finish their global experience.
-The passport initiative is designed for new UNC students who need their first passport and then will be able to consider using it to participate on their first global experience at some point of their time at UNC.
+Unfortunately Carolina Global Launch participants are not eligible for the Phillips Passport Initiative at this time since they are not “officially” matriculated UNC students until after they finish their global experience.

 I hope to participate in Carolina Spring Forward in the spring.
-Am I eligible to apply for this scholarship if I need my first U.S. passport in order to participate on it?
+Am I eligible to apply for this award if I need my first U.S. passport in order to participate on it?

 Yes!
-Just like all other new undergraduates matriculating at UNC this summer or fall, you are eligible to apply for the Phillips Passport Initiative whether or not you are also applying for Carolina Spring Forward.
+Just like all undergraduates, you are eligible to apply for the Phillips Passport Initiative whether or not you are also applying for Carolina Spring Forward.
 Please note the two programs have separate applications and separate deadlines.

 I have a passport card.
-Am I eligible to accept this scholarship?
+Am I eligible to accept this award?

-I am withdrawing from UNC or are no longer eligible for or interested in the scholarship.
+I am withdrawing from UNC or am no longer eligible for or interested in this initiative.

-Decline the scholarship in the portal or contact us and we will withdraw your award.
+Decline the award offer in the Heels Abroad portal, or email us at ppi@unc.edu and we will withdraw your award.

-I applied for my first passport over the summer, even before I learned if I was awarded this scholarship.
+I applied for my first passport recently before I learned about this award opportunity.
 Am I still eligible to accept it as long as I still have the receipts to upload?

-Yes, as long as you applied for and are found to be eligible to receive the scholarship.
-Just upload your dated receipt anytime before the deadline.
+Yes, as long as you applied for and are found to be eligible to receive the award.